wdulin/sample-Groceries/README.md

-# Groceries Sample Application Using Firebase as a Backend
+# Nativescript Groceries Sample Application Using Firebase as a Backend